Economy of Greece: Maritime

 23.2% of the world's total merchant fleet is owned by Greek companies, making it the largest in the world.
 They are ranked in the top 5 for all kinds of ships, including first for tankers and bulk carriers.

 Shipping has traditionally been a key sector in the Greek economy since ancient times.
 In 1813, the Greek merchant navy was made up of 615 ships.
-Its total tonnage was 153,580 tons and was manned with 37,526 crewmembers and 5,878 cannons.
+Its total tonnage was 153,580 tons and was crewed with 37,526 sailors and 5,878 cannons.
 In 1914 the figures stood at 449,430 tons and 1,322 ships (of which 287 were steam boats).

 During the 1960s, the size of the Greek fleet nearly doubled, primarily through the investment undertaken by the shipping magnates Onassis, Vardinoyannis, Livanos and Niarchos.
 The basis of the modern Greek maritime industry was formed after World War II when Greek shipping businessmen were able to amass surplus ships sold to them by the United States Government through the Ship Sales Act of the 1940s.

 Greece has the largest merchant navy in the world, accounting for more than 15% of the world's total deadweight tonnage (dwt) according to the United Nations Conference on Trade and Development.
 The Greek merchant navy's total dwt of nearly 245 million is comparable only to Japan's, which is ranked second with almost 224 million.
 Additionally, Greece represents 39.52% of all of the European Union's dwt.
 However, today's fleet roster is smaller than an all-time high of 5,000 ships in the late 1970s.

 Greece is ranked third in the world by number of ships, with 4,709, behind Japan, with 5,974, and China, which leads with 7,114 owned vessels.
 A European Community Shipowners' Associations report for 2011–2012 reveals that the Greek flag is the seventh-most-used internationally for shipping, while it ranks second in the EU.